shmcfarl/calisti_workshop/03-traffic.md

 Select "Apply".
 Under the "OVERVIEW" tab, you can see the ERROR RATE increasing.
 You can see the status of the "Health" bar moving towards the "unhealthy" side.

-Finally, notice that the BOOKINGS "v1" pod will change color over time.
-Dependent services will eventuall begin to be impacted by the errors (FRONTPAGE-v1).

 ![fault 5](images/fault_5.png)

 To remove the Fault Injection, select the "TRAFFIC MANAGEMENT" tab and click on the trash can icon to the far right of the fault policy and then confirm the route deletion by selecting "Delete".